 - If you are an International student, you must have been granted the relevant student visa and attach a copy of your visa to the form; and

 - Confirm your PhD Coursework subject selection.

-- Register for the Orientation and Induction sessions.
+- 3. Register for the Orientation and Induction sessions (sessions to be confirmed).